-Reference shear wave speed (SWS) values (in m/s) were derived based on manually drawn 1D profiles perpendicular to the main direction of wave propagation for all frequencies.
-Externally induced shear waves cross the brain from multiple directions, predominantly along the left-to-right axis when the waves are polarized in the anteriorposterior direction.
+Reference SWS values (in m/s) were derived based on manually drawn 1D profiles perpendicular to the main direction of wave propagation for all frequencies.
+In the literature, SWS is used as a surrogate marker of stiffness although it is not linearly related with shear modulus[24].
+The relationship between complex-valued shear modulus G\ and SWS is given in Equation (3).
+Henceforth, we will use SWS whenever quantitative values are stated and reserve the term stiffness for discussion of qualitative tissue changes.
+Externally induced shear waves cross the brain from multiple directions, predominantly along the left-to-right axis when the waves are polarized in the anterior-posterior direction.
 Henceforth, we picked profiles of this component along the left-to-right axis in both hemispheres to analyze wavenumbers by 1D least-square fitting.
-The fitting model comprised two damped plane waves propagating into opposed directions with identical complex wave numbers k = k' + ik'', but different amplitudes A_1 and A_2 and initial phases φ_1 and φ_2 :
+The fitting model comprised two damped plane waves propagating into opposed directions with identical complex wave numbers k = k' + ik'', but different amplitudes $A_1$ and $A_2$ and initial phases $\varphi_1$ and $\varphi_2$ :